 Hyundai in talks to pick up 4% stake in Ola for $250m

-The transaction, which is in advanced stages of discussion, will be the first major investment by a top auto company in one of India’s biggest ride-hailing service.
+The transaction, which is in advanced stages of discussion, will be the first significant investment by a top auto company in one of India’s most important ride-hailing service.
 There have been instances of auto majors picking up stake in smaller shared-mobility companies, such as Mahindra and Ford’s investments in self-ride company Zoomcar.

 “The finer details and investment size are still being finalised,” said one of the sources mentioned earlier.
 The deal may close in the next few weeks, giving the South Korean auto major about a 4% stake.